JoeStrout/minibasic/README.md

 This is a little project to create an interpreter for the BASIC programming language for Mini Micro.
 The interpreter itself is written in [MiniScript](https://miniscript.org).

+**NOTE:** This project requires MiniScript v1.6, coming in Mini Micro v1.2 (not yet officially released).

 ## Features Implemented ##

 - immediate-mode commands like `PRINT 6*7` (or equivalent shorthand, `?6*7`)